-Shadowgun: Deadzone is an online third person shooter with high quality 3D graphics, fast-paced PVP combat, many guns to unlock and upgrade, quick, casual matches, and two modes (Deathmatch and Team-based Zone Defense).
+Shadowgun: Deadzone is a mobile third person shooter with high quality 3D graphics, fast-paced PVP combat, many guns to unlock and upgrade, quick, casual matches, and two modes (Deathmatch and Team-based Zone Defense).

 |Publisher: Madfinger Games